KWARC/Kalah-Framework/README.md

 - `target/scala-2.12/kalah_2.12-1.0.jar` contains the compiled framework in total
 - `target/scala-2.12/kalah_2.12-1.0-javadoc.jar` contains the packaged (javadoc) documentation
 - `target/scala-2.12/api` contains the javadoc documentation and
-- `src` contains source files in scala and (thanks to Marcel) java interfaces so you don't have to take care of converting scala datastructures.
+- `src` contains source files in scala and (thanks to Marcel Rupprecht for doing all the work!) java interfaces so you don't have to take care of converting scala datastructures.

 You are free to use scala or java; even though the framework is written in scala, all the interfaces you'll need to use use standard java datatypes only.